Protofeminism: Learned women in Early Modern Europe

 Women who received an education often reached high standards of learning and wrote in defence of women and their rights.
 An example is the 16th-century Venetian author Modesta di Pozzo di Forzi.
 The painter Sofonisba Anguissola (c.
 1532–1625) was born into an enlightened family in Cremona.
 She and her sisters were educated to male standards, and four out of five became professional painters.
 Sofonisba was the most successful of all, crowning her career as court painter to the Spanish king Philip II.

-The famous Renaissance salons that held intelligent debate and lectures were not welcoming to women.
+The famous Renaissance salons that held intelligent debate and lectures did not allow women.
 This exclusion from public forums led to problems for educated women.
 Despite these constraints, many women were capable voices of new ideas.
 Isotta Nogarola fought to belie such literary misogyny through defenses of women in biographical work and the exoneration of Eve.
 She made a space for women's voice in this time period, being regarded as a female intellectual.
 Similarly, Laura Cereta re-imagined the role of women in society and argued that education is a right for all humans and going so far as to say that women were at fault for not seizing their educational rights.
 Cassandra Fedele was the first to join a humanist gentleman's club, declaring that womanhood was a point of pride and equality of the sexes was essential.
 Other women including Margaret Roper, Mary Basset and the Cooke sisters gained recognition as scholars by making important translating contributions.
 Moderata Fonte and Lucrezia Marinella were among some of the first women to adopt male rhetoric styles to rectify the inferior social context for women.
 Men at the time also recognised that certain women intellectuals had possibilities, and began writing their biographies, as Jacopo Filippo Tomasini did.
 The modern scholar Diana Robin outlined the history of intellectual women as a long and noble lineage.

 The Reformation

 The Reformation was a milestone in the development of women's rights and education.
 As Protestantism rested on believers' direct interaction with God, the ability to read the Bible and prayer books suddenly became necessary to all, including women and girls.
 Protestant communities started to set up schools where ordinary boys and girls were taught basic literacy.

-Protestants no longer saw women as weak and evil sinners, but as worthy companions of men needing education to become capable wives.
+Some Protestants no longer saw women as weak and evil sinners, but as worthy companions of men needing education to become capable wives.